Oval-Tutu/shove/README.md

 #### Profiler Performance Considerations

 When running at very high frame rates (many hundred of FPS), the profiler itself introduces a small but measurable performance overhead.
-In our testing we observed the profiler's impact to be approximately 1.2% to 1.5% of total FPS.
+In our testing we observed the profiler's impact to be approximately 2% to 4% of total FPS.
-This overhead comes from the additional calculations, memory access, and UI rendering that the profiler performs each frame to track and display metrics.
+This overhead comes from the additional calculations, memory access, and UI rendering that the profiler performs to track and display metrics.

 For most development scenarios, this minimal impact won't affect your workflow.
 However, when performing precise performance benchmarking or optimization on high-end systems, consider temporarily disabling the profiler by using the toggle shortcut (<kbd>Ctrl</kbd> + <kbd>P</kbd>) or removing the profiler module entirely for the most accurate measurements.